-Comprehensive Plan Exhibit X:
+Comprehensive Plan

 Greenville's Comprehensive Plan was adopted in 2009 with an update currently underway.
 While the update is in transition, the current plan uses growth tiers to identify locations within the community in which to develop and approximately how much development should occur within each tier.
 80 percent of development is recommended to be within Tier 1 which consists of the east side of the community and within its Sanitary District.
 The updated plan intends to take a deeper look into identifying land use districts and continue with the tiered development concept to manage growth.
+A copy of the Town's current Comprehensive Plan can be found under Exhibit X-X.

-Comprehensive Outdoor Recreation Plan (CORP) Exhibit X:
+Comprehensive Outdoor Recreation Plan (CORP)

 Adopted in 2015, the CORP identifies park and recreation needs for the community.
 It is used on a regular basis to develop new parks, open space, trails and recreational opportunities through scheduling projects through Greenville's Capital Improvement Plan and budgeting process.
 Greenville plans to update its plan in 2019.
+See Exhibit X-X.

-Greenprint Plan Exhibit X:
+Greenprint Plan

 Greenprinting is a smart growth strategy that emphasize land conservation to ensure quality of life, clean air and water, recreation and economic health.
 The Greenprint plan was developed in 2004 in order to understand the resources the community has and how to best protect and preserve them while balancing demands of development.
 Greenville plans to continue to use this tool when considering future development.
+See Exhibit X-X.

-Capital Improvement Plan (CIP) Exhibit X:
+Capital Improvement Plan (CIP)

 Greenville adopted its first five-year CIP in 2018 in order to properly plan and budget for capital projects.
 The plan was used to develop the 2019 capital project budget and will be annually updated using CIP software to track progress.
+See Exhibit X-X.

-Strategic Plan Exhibit X:
+Strategic Plan

 Another new plan developed in 2018, The Strategic Plan serves as a framework for decision making over a five-year period.
 The plan is the result of a disciplined effort to facilitate decisions that will shape what the Town intends to accomplish.
 This plan incorporated an assessment of the present state of Town governance, the gathering of critical information, setting goals and finally making decisions for the future.
 This plan seeks to strengthen and build upon opportunities while addressing areas of concern.
+See Exhibit X-X.

-Stormwater Management Plan Exhibit X:
+Stormwater Management Plan

 In 2016 Greenville updated its Stormwater Management Plan with an Urban Nonpoint Source and Stormwater Planning Grant from the Wisconsin Department of Natural Resources.
 The purpose of the plan is to provide the Town with the long-term guidance necessary to comply with the Wisconsin Administrative Code NR 216 stormwater regulations and improve water quality in receiving waters.
 Greenville in in the process of updating the plan based on the anticipated update to State requirements.
-See Map 1-25 Sanitary District #2 Service Area and Map 1-26 Stormwater Management Plan and MS4 System.
+See Map 1-26 Sanitary District #2 Service Area and Map 1-27 Stormwater Management Plan and MS4 System.

-East Central Wisconsin Regional Comprehensive Plan 2030:
+East Central Wisconsin Regional Comprehensive Plan 2030